Vincent Chu Tinkerer | Leader | Innovator

 C# and COM

 I picked up a few skills from my co-op experiences at Crystal Decisions/Business Objects and Pivotal/CDC Software.
-I started using Perl to automate tasks (I used it to automatically generate spreadsheets and status reports(!)
-I sent to managers from a single data source).
-I also mastered C# and COM while I was developing applications to integrate into Microsoft Visual Studio 2005.
+I started using Perl to automate tasks (I used it to automatically generate spreadsheets and status reports(!) that I sent to managers from a single data source).
+I also mastered C# and COM while developing applications to integrate into Microsoft Visual Studio 2005.

 My first side projects done in C# include a multiplayer UNO game, and a small program for automatically refreshing a webpage being browsed (using IE Active-X control).